 Einstein quite rightly said that the moment you are observing an experiment you are part of what is taking place and therefore you are influencing the way that the atoms and subatomic particles behave.
-Particle-wave duality is an aspect of the quantum world that has been tested again and again, and always proved to be correct (see: The seminal experiment in this area, which is called the double-slit experiment).
+Particle-wave duality is an aspect of the quantum world that has been tested again and again, and always proved to be correct (see: The double slit experiment explained – made simple).

 Two of the founding fathers of quantum mechanics, Neils Borh and Werner Heisenberg were amongst the first to point out that we can’t know everything there is to know about a quantum particle at once.
 There is a limit to our knowledge.
 For example, if you know how fast a particle is going (its velocity), you can’t tell with one hundred percent certainty where it is (its position).
 And vice versa, if you know precisely where it is, you can’t be sure how fast it is moving.
 By knowing a lot about one aspect of a particle, you sacrifice some knowledge about other aspects of it.
 This again is at odds with classical, Newtonian physics.
 Theoretically, in the classical world (our everyday world) Newtonian physics tells us that if we know all the initial conditions of a system, we can reveal everything there is to know about that system as it unfolds in time.
 The quantum reality paints a very different picture.
 This difference between our experience and calculation of things in the world of matter, versus what is happening at the quantum level, has been described as the ‘uncertainty principle’.
 In other words we can never be entirely sure of our position, or our speed because we cannot simultaneously appreciate and experience both.